geoarrow/geoarrow-rs/python/README.md

 pip install geoarrow-rust-core
 ```

-See [DEVELOP.md](DEVELOP.md) for more information on developing and building the Python bindings.
+See [DEVELOP.md](docs/DEVELOP.md) in the `docs` folder for more information on developing and building the Python bindings.